 The ETF’s focus has been on how technology can help teachers and trainers in their current professional practice, develop their understanding of how to redefine their pedagogic approaches with learning technologies.

 To affirm and support teachers, trainers and assessors in using technology, the ETF developed the Enhance Digital Teaching Platform which offers free, bite-size, certified online self-learning training modules mapped to the Digital Teaching Professional Framework (DTPF).
-In September 2019 the ETF launched a Management Dashboard that enables employers to capitalise on the Enhance Digital Teaching Plaform’s EdTech resources across their organisation and support staff development.
+In September 2019 the ETF launched a Management Dashboard that enables employers to capitalise on the Enhance Digital Teaching Platform’s EdTech resources across their organisation and support staff development.
+To support teachers and trainers to use the platform, the ETF created the Start your digital CPD journey with the Enhance Digital Teaching Platform guide.

 We will also continue to support the personal digital skills of practitioners within the sector via our online courses which work to improve your personal digital skills and help to apply those in our in your teaching and learning.
 We offer a variety of courses which are available to access for free.